-- 75% of the award for the Ensemble Forward grant, including coachings and demo recording expenses, after signing its CMA grant contract
+- Majority of the award for the Ensemble Forward grant, including coachings and demo recording expense coverage, received after signing of CMA grant contract

-- 25% after receipt of a final report
+- Remaining $2,000 after receipt of all reports

 Grant funds are taxable income; grantees must comply with all applicable city, state, and federal laws, ordinances, codes, and regulations regarding the reporting of grant funds.